Welcome to the Village of Cornwall-on-Hudson website. Please send

 Water bills can be placed into the drop-box (located on the side of Village Hall) during and after business hours (including weekends and holidays).

 MS4 ANNUAL REPORT

-MS4 (Municipal Separate Storm Sewer Systems) Annual Report for 2012 posted on MS4 page
+MS4 (Municipal Separate Storm Sewer Systems) Draft & Annual Reports are posted on MS4 page

 Here is a link for Hurricane Preparedness: http://www.nhc.noaa.gov/HAW2/english/disaster_prevention.shtml